JLeigh101/leaflet-challenge/README.md

 Add other base maps to choose from.
 Put each dataset into separate overlays that can be turned on and off independently.
 Add layer controls to your map.

+**Acknowledgements**
+-Tutor Kelli Kennedy helped to define some of the initial map structure and syntax, escpecially when it came to defining new layers and editing styling
+-I used this website as a guide for building the map legend: https://codepen.io/haakseth/pen/KQbjdO